 Completed in the fall of 2009, the Ruth L. Gottesman Clinical Skills Center (CSC) was built to meet the educational needs of Einstein’s medical school students as a resource for the teaching and assessment of clinical skills.
-Throughout their education, physicians in training need a safe and supportive environment to learn, practice and receive feedback on the clinical skills so essential to the practice of medicine.
+Throughout their education, physicians-in-training need a safe and supportive environment to learn, practice, and receive feedback on the clinical skills so essential to the practice of medicine.

 Year 2 – In the second year course ICM: The Clinical Examination, students continue to learn more advanced physical examination techniques and incorporate physical diagnosis skills and clinical reasoning into their learning.
 Throughout the year there are workshops on a variety of special skills in the CSC, including IV Access and Blood Drawing, Cardiology-Heart Sounds, Breast, Pelvic and Male GU examinations, Stress Reduction Workshop.
-The students also work with Pediatric populations and Geriatric populations.
+The students also work with Pediatric and Geriatric populations.

-The largest OSCE at the Clinical Skills Center is the 3rd year clinical skills assessment (CSA).
-The CSA is held at the end of the 3rd year for all Einstein students.
-The exam is similar in design to the USMLE Step 2 CS exam.
-It covers content areas in all the major clerkships.In addition to a diagnostic challenge, each case also includes a psychosocial component, which poses an interpersonal or communication challenge.
+The largest OSCE at the Clinical Skills Center is the clinical skills assessment (CSA) exam, which all Einstein students must take at the end of their third year.
+This exam is similar in design to the USMLE Step 2 CS exam, and covers content areas in all the major clerkships.In addition to a diagnostic challenge, each case also includes a psychosocial component, which poses an interpersonal or communication challenge.

 Belfer Educational Center for Health Sciences offers instructional laboratories and conference rooms, all fully equipped with multimedia digital data projectors and computers connected to the College of Medicine network.
 Except when in use for classes, these rooms are available to students for use as study areas.